 The comfort grip handle is a much higher quality than the simple foam handle on the Neewer.
 The Roxant Pro has excellent balance, and you receive a lifetime warranty on your purchase.
 This is the #1 gimbal stabilizer on Amazon because it offers solid performance at a reasonable price.

 That said, there is one major flaw with this gimbal: it can’t support large cameras.

 While the Roxant Pro is perfect for an action camera, it isn’t rated for anything over two pounds, so you’ll do just fine if you have a mirrorless camera like the Sony a6500 or entry level DSLR’s with prime lens.

+Although the FlyCam HD-3000 24” Handheld Stabilizer bears a striking resemblance to the Neewer 24” Handheld Stabilizer, there are a couple of important differences.
 This is a higher-quality gimbal, and it features an adjustable three-axis plate that allows you to adjust the pan and tilt without ever having to touch the camera.